Haryana Roadways: Fleet of buses

 Haryana Roadways is the principal service provider for passenger transport in the State.
 It has a fleet of approx. 4500 buses being operated by 24 depots, each headed by a General Manager, and 17 sub-depots functioning under the depot concerned.
 These services are being provided to every part of the State as well as to important destinations in the neighbouring States.
 Haryana Roadways plies on an average 1.11 million Km every day and carries 1.12 million passengers daily on 1116 Intra-State and 446 Inter-State routes.
 New Volvo AC bus services 'Saarthi' have been introduced on certain routes.
 Some of the trips are also touching the Indira Gandhi International (IGI) Airport and the domestic Airport Delhi.

-A new 'Haryana Gaurav' bus service has been introduced, popularly known as ‘Aam Adami Ki Khas Bus’, providing the latest facilities like Deluxe type 2x2 seats, FM Radio, Mobile Charger, Pneumatically Operated Door, tinted Glass & Curtains etc. at ordinary bus fare.
+A new 'Haryana Gaurav' bus service has been introduced, popularly known as ‘Aam Adami Ki Khas Bus’, providing facilities like seats, FM Radio, Mobile Charger, Pneumatically Operated Door, tinted Glass & Curtains etc. at ordinary bus fare.
 This bus over time would become the main stay of Haryana Roadways for its distinct operations.
 About 200 buses are already in operation on different routes.